Hybrid vehicle drivetrain: Series–parallel hybrid

-Power-split hybrid are parallel hybrids that incorporate power-split devices, allowing for power paths from the ICE to the wheels that can be either mechanical or electrical.
+A series–parallel hybrid, or power-split hybrid, is a parallel hybrid that incorporates a power-split device, allowing for power paths from the ICE to the wheels that can be either mechanical or electrical.
 The main principle is to decouple the power supplied by the primary source from the power demanded by the driver.

-ICE torque output is minimal at lower RPMs and conventional vehicles increase engine size to meet market requirements for acceptable initial acceleration.
-The larger engine has more power than needed for cruising.
-Electric motors produce full torque at standstill and are well-suited to complement ICE torque deficiency at low RPMs.
+Because ICE torque output is minimal at lower engine speeds, conventional ICE-only vehicles increase engine size to meet market requirements for acceptable initial acceleration, but the larger engine has more power than needed for cruising, and is operates at a lower efficiency state as a result.
+Electric motors produce full torque at standstill and are well-suited to complement ICE torque deficiency at low engine speeds.
 In a power-split hybrid, a smaller, less flexible, and more efficient engine can be used.
-The conventional Otto cycle (higher power density, more low-RPM torque, lower fuel efficiency) is often modified to an Atkinson cycle or Miller cycle (lower power density, less low-rpm torque, higher fuel efficiency; sometimes called an Atkinson-Miller cycle).
-The smaller engine, using a more efficient cycle and often operating in the favorable region of the brake specific fuel consumption map, significantly contributes to the higher overall efficiency of the vehicle.
+The conventional Otto cycle (higher power density, more low-engine-speed torque, lower fuel efficiency) is often modified to an Atkinson cycle or Miller cycle (lower power density, less low-engine-speed torque, higher fuel efficiency; sometimes called an Atkinson-Miller cycle).
+The smaller engine, using a more efficient cycle and often operating in the favorable region of the brake specific fuel consumption (a proxy for thermal efficiency) map, significantly contributes to the higher overall efficiency of the vehicle.

-Interesting variations of the simple design (pictured at right) found, for example, in the well-known Toyota Prius are the:
+Variations of the simple design (pictured at right) found, for example, in the well-known Toyota Prius are the: